NLPReViz/emr-vis-web/README.md

 ### Clone emr-vis-web

 1. Navigate to the home directory of your tomcat server.
-You can use `$ catalina version` to check the value of  `CATALINA_HOME`.
+You can use `$ catalina version` and find out what `CATALINA_HOME` is set to.
 2. `cd` to the _webapps/_ directory.
 If you are using the default tomcat setup, your present working directory would be something like _/usr/local/Cellar/tomcat/7.0.54/libexec/webapps/_.
 3. Clone the emr-vis-web repository using [git][git]: